Shih Ho / Biting ThroughThunder and Lightning

 TopNine

-His neck is fastened in the wooden cangue, so that his ears disappear.
+His neck is fastened in the wooden cangue, So that his ears disappear.
 Misfortune.

 Small Image